datacite/blog/source/posts/introducing-the-pid-graph.html.md

 ### Initial PID Graph Implementation

-The first working PID Graph implementation is provided by DataCite, extending the existing [Event Data Service](https://blog.datacite.org/are-your-data-being-used-event-data-has-the-answer/), a collaboration between Crossref and DataCite.
+The first working PID Graph implementation is provided by DataCite, extending the existing Event Data Service [@https://doi.org/10.5438/s6d3-k860], a collaboration between Crossref and DataCite.
 Event Data is a service that provides connections (here called events) between PIDs and other resources, with an initial focus on social media mentions and data citations.
 The initial PID Graph work done this year by DataCite has added these functionalities to [DataCite Event Data](https://datacite.org/eventdata.html):

 #### Include metadata about resources